Jie-Li-Astro/website/_pages/cv.md

 Research experience
 ======
-* **Project:** Using Astrometry and RV to Identify New Exoplanets and Brown Dwarfs Amenable to High-Contrast Imaging From the Ground and Space (2025 - Current)
+* **Project:** Using Astrometry and RV to Identify New Exoplanets and Brown Dwarfs Amenable to High-Contrast Imaging From the Ground and Space (2025 - Present)

   **Advisor:** Dr. Thayne Currie